The following Commercial guidance note provides comprehensive and up to date legal information covering:

 The main source of regulation for non-broadcast advertising is the UK Code of Non-broadcast Advertising and Direct & Promotional Marketing (CAP Code), created, revised and enforced by the Committee of Advertising Practice (CAP) and endorsed and administered by the Advertising Standards Authority (ASA).

 CAP is a self-regulatory body made up of various industry groups.
-The CAP Code operates along
+The CAP Code opera

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.